nwhitehead/cherry-lip-sync/README.md

 | K     | Rounded mouth with teeth closed for "R" sound. | E |
 | X     | Idle position.
 Resting mouth for silence. | A |

-Peanut Lip Sync will always output all the mouth shapes.
+Cherry Lip Sync will always output all the mouth shapes.
 If you don't have all the extended shapes available then you can copy from the basic shapes.
 The closest basic shape is given in the table above under "Alternative".

-## Formats

 ## Command Line Options

+## Input Format

+Input audio can be in `.mp3`, `.ogg`, `.wav`, and `.flac` formats.
+Internally all audio is converted to 32-bit mono at 16 kHz for analysis.
+If you are having trouble getting things working or experience audio timing issues you can manually convert your audio to 16 kHz mono in `.wav` format to rule out any problems with the input conversion.

+The lip sync model used by Cherry Lip Sync is currently solely trained on English language audio so will probably give the best results with English language input.
+Other languages that share phonemes with English will probably give better results than languages with fewer similarities to English.

+Input audio should be as clean as possible.
+Extraneous noises may be interpreted as vocal sounds requiring lip movements.

+## Output Format